nvaccess/nvda/.github/PULL_REQUEST_TEMPLATE.md

 Authors, please do a self-review and confirm you have considered the following items.
 Mark items you have considered by checking them.
 You can do this when editing the Pull request description with an x: `[ ]` becomes `[x]`.
-You can do also check the checkboxes after the PR is created.
+You can also check the checkboxes after the PR is created.

 - [ ] Pull Request description is up to date.
 - [ ] Unit tests.